-The John Kauffman Brewing Company, a defunct brewery at 1622 Vine Street in Over-the-Rhine, Cincinnati, Ohio, was known for its “Gilt Edge,” “Columbia,” and “Old Lager” beers.
-It closed in 1919 when Prohibition was enacted and never reopened.
+The John Kauffman Brewing Company is a defunct brewery at 1622 Vine Street in Over-the-Rhine, Cincinnati, Ohio.
+Known for its Gilt Edge, Columbia, and Old Lager beers, it closed in 1919 when Prohibition was enacted.

 Kauffman & Company produced about 1,000 barrels per year by 1861.
-1 2 In 1863, the brewery was renamed Kaufmann Brewery to reflect its primary operations,2 and by 1871, it was the fourth largest in the city, selling over $30,930 beer and producing up to 25,000 barrels per year.
-1 2 Kauffman was producing over 50,000 barrels per year by 1877, selling “Gilt Edge Bohemian,” “Pale Lager,” “Columbia,” and “Standard” in many markets in the Midwest, South and the Southeast.
-2 A popular slogan used by Kauffman repeatedly appealed to the sickly during the time: “A liquid food for the invalid a wholesome beverage for the healthy!”
+1 2 In 1863, the company became the Kaufmann Brewery to reflect its primary operations.
+2 By 1871, it was the fourth largest in the city, producing up to 25,000 barrels per year.
+1 2 Kauffman produced over 50,000 barrels per year by 1877, selling Gilt Edge Bohemian, Pale Lager, Columbia, and Standard.
+2 A popular slogan used by Kauffman appealed to the sickly during the time: “A liquid food for the invalid a wholesome beverage for the healthy!”

 John Kauffman Brewery

 By 1890, Kauffman produced 55,000 barrels per year, peaking in 1894 when Kauffman produced 70,000 barrels of beer per year.
 2